 Hikkaduwa is still not the untouched paradise it used to be, but compared to a few years ago it is a pleasant improvement.
 That also means that there is more to do in and around the town.
 Most people come here to surf, snorkel or dive.

 1. Go Surfing

 This beach is especially popular with novice surfers because of the smaller waves.
 You will also find various surf schools on the beach.
 It is an excellent place to learn how to surf.
 During the high season, you have beautiful waves here.

 Surfboards can easily be rented at any water sports center.

 You will find a large number of underwater flora and fauna here, of which the corals have a special color!
-Boats with a bottom of glass are sailing, making this activity accessible to everyone.
+Boats with a glass-bottom sail here, making this activity accessible to everyone.